bluppco/.github/profile/README.md

 ## Services
 - Website.
-- Dynamic website. (we do not recommend it due to reasons above.
+- Dynamic website. (we do not recommend it most cases due to reasons above.
 If you still want it, we fully support you.)
 - Backend APIs.
 - Backend micro services API.
 - Blogs - Majorly depends on the frequency of posting.
 In most cases, you wish to have it but this lasts only for a few weeks.
 We do not recommend it due to reasons above.
 If you still want it, we fully support you.